 Additional protein is required to spare muscle tissue when in a hypocaloric environment.
 However, when in a caloric surplus, protein is spared due to the extra calories.
 Set your protein intake to around .6-.8 grams per pound of body weight.

-Fill the rest of your calories with healthy fats like nuts, seeds, avocado, olive oil, eggs, fish oil, and the natural fats found in meats and other whole foods.
-Keep your diet at least 80% whole foods to prevent unwanted fat gain.
+Fat should make up at least 20% of your diet.
+Healthy fats like nuts, seeds, avocado, olive oil, eggs, fish oil, and the natural fats found in meats and other whole foods.
+Keep your diet at least 80% whole foods so as to maintain good health.

 That takes us to providing the necessary stimulus to create muscle growth.
 You can eat healthy all you want, but unless your strength training is done correctly, your muscle growth will either be non-existent or will happen at a snail’s pace.
 The key to building muscle fast?
 Compound exercises.

 What are compound exercises?
 They are exercises that recruit maximal muscle fibers.
 These exercises use more than just one joint to perform them.

 Examples include the bench press, squat, deadlift, rows, good mornings, pullups, and variations of those exercises.
 While isolation exercises like curls and tricep kickback might be fun and give you a good burn, there is no better way to quickly and efficiently build muscle than by using compound exercises.